PeterCamilleri/CX16/docs/assist_16.md

 *Warning:* With the zpy addressing mode, the caller is responsible for setting up the Y register.
 Further, a page wrap error will occur if the Y register is set to $FF.
+No error message will be generated, the code will just produce incorrect results.

 Further details on the internals are contained in the [**deeper dive**](./assist_16_details.md) file.